matchms/matchms/README.rst

    * - Term
      - Description
+   * - adduct / addition product
+     - During ionization in a mass spectrometer, the molecules of the injected compound break apart into fragments.
+When fragments combine into a new compound, this is known as an addition product, or adduct.  `Wikipedia <https://en.wikipedia.org/wiki/Adduct>`__
    * - GNPS
      - Knowledge base for sharing of mass spectrometry data (`link <https://gnps.ucsd.edu/ProteoSAFe/static/gnps-splash.jsp>`__).
    * - InChI / :code:`INCHI`